microsoft/CSharpClient-for-Kafka/README.md

 ## Contribute

-Contributions to CSharpKafkaClient are welcome.
-Here is how you can contribute to CSharpKafkaClient:
+Contributions to CSharpClient-for-Kafka are welcome.
+Here is how you can contribute to CSharpClient-for-Kafka:
-* [Submit bugs](https://github.com/Microsoft/CSharpKafkaClient/issues) and help us verify fixes
+* [Submit bugs](https://github.com/Microsoft/CSharpClient-for-Kafka/issues) and help us verify fixes
-* [Submit pull requests](https://github.com/Microsoft/CSharpKafkaClient/pulls) for bug fixes and features and discuss existing proposals
+* [Submit pull requests](https://github.com/Microsoft/CSharpClient-for-Kafka/pulls) for bug fixes and features and discuss existing proposals